JonathanYcWang/Capital_One_Technical_Assessment/README.md

 # Assumptions
-- For languages like Python for example with only a single comment symbol per the provided example, will treat a series of consecutive single comments as a block comment and each line within it a block comment line.
+- For languages like Python with only a single comment format,a series of consecutive single comments  will be treated as a block comment and each line within it a block comment line.

 - Files will not contain nested comments within block comments, otherwise the nested comment will only be counted as an inline comment rather than a seperate single or block comment.